remipch/remipch.github.io/software.md

 By building automated test stations for various industries, I have enabled them to:

 * measure and improve the __quality of their products__
-* make their processes more __cost-effective and productive__
+* make their processes more __cost effective and productive__
 * ensure compliance with their regulatory specifications

-My expertise in this field has proved beneficial to several industries:
+My expertise in this field has proven beneficial to several industries:

 * railway equipments manufacturer
 * tires manufacturer